MbeleLebohang-uct/FMCWLimeUSB_Radar_System/README.md

 # Run
 To run the code, you have to compile it first. this will produce the huffencode executable which can be ran by:

-$./imageops <options>
+$./fmcwradar <options>

-for more information on <options>, read the PDF on this assignment.
-Please not that if incorrect options are given the program will abort.
+Please note that if incorrect options are given the program will abort.

 # Testing
 To compile the executable file for testing use:
 $make test

 To run the tests use:
-$./imageopstest
+$./fmcwradartest

 if you want to see each asssertion results, add the -s flag:
-$./imageopstest -s
+$./fmcwradartest -s

 but this might results in slower test runs. :(